 Associate Professor of Nursing

-Linfield College is accredited by the Northwest Commission on Colleges and Universities.
+Linfield University is accredited by the Northwest Commission on Colleges and Universities.
 The Linfield-Good Samaritan School of Nursing is approved by the Oregon State Board of Nursing.
 The baccalaureate degree program at Linfield-Good Samaritan School of Nursing is accredited by the Commission on Collegiate Nursing Education .